FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 For the latter: feel free to use the cliché to rock your unique writing voice!

-The problem with clichés is that — when used mindlessly — they drain the power of your writing.
+The problem with marketing clichés is that — when used mindlessly — they drain the power of your writing.

 And just like the chords in a song, clichés give rise to an infinite variety of approaches.

-Contrary to what you may think, getting rid of every cliché in your business actually may make it harder for you to do what you want: resonate with your audience.
+Contrary to what you may think, getting rid of every marketing cliché in your business actually may make it harder for you to do what you want: resonate with your audience.

-So don’t fear clichés.
+So don’t fear marketing clichés.

 Instead, recognize them for what they are: fantastic building blocks for creating a business that stands out with your particular prospects.